Gersondelacruzdeveloper/myBookOfRecipes/README.md

 ##### Header

-The header of the page contains the **NavBar**, the  **Logo**, the following links located to the left **Home page**, **My Recipes**, **contact**, **Dropdown menu with the name of the user and a list of options to logout or change password**.
+The header of the page contains the **NavBar**, the  **Logo**, the following links located to the left: **Home page**, **My Recipes**, **contact**, **Dropdown menu with the name of the user and a list of options to logout or change password**.
 To the right there is a  search box with a button to search for recipes.
-It is a static element, and is fixed to the top of the page at all times. when the site get 750px down the header content change from inline to column.
+The header It is a static element, and is fixed to the top of the page at all times. when the site get 750px down (mobile) the header content change from inline to column.

 ### Skeleton